 What is the TSMT®?

-CHARACTERISTIC OF SYMPTOMS
+CHARACTERISTIC OF DIFFERENCES

-What does an assessment consist of?
+What does such a Test consist of?

 • gross and fine movements